 About Story: Christian scripture is a sourcebook for exploring our heritage and inspiring our future.
 Today's christian vision is least mature when monolithic, and most dynamic when four-dimensional.
 Perhaps Truth changes not, but situations change constantly.
-Whether we commit to the ongoing renewal of tradition or to experimenting with innovative new gathering styles, we necessarily write (and re-write) our own story within our own time, as did each of the earliest churches.
+Whether we commit to the ongoing renewal of traditions or experiment with new styles of gathering, we necessarily write and re-write our own story within our own time, as did each of the earliest churches.
 Whatever your present context, NT/History as-it-was remains the best narrative fertilizer from which we might grow whatever-comes-next.
 The Christ of scripture, and those original churches, deserve to be fully respected, as they were in that context, before we appropriate their stories into our own.

 About Bill Heroman: Bill is about 6'3" and about forty years old.
-A retired Math teacher, an amateur christian historian, and a regional logistics implementation facilitator ("breaker breaker, good buddy"), Bill aspires to be the world's friendliest introvert, most inclusive conservative, and its funniest uptight person.
-Religiously, Bill is post episcopalian, post evangelical, post radical-house-church, and "as a post" dumb about religious politics.
+A retired Math teacher, an amateur christian historian, and a full-time logistics implementation facilitator ("breaker breaker, good buddy"), Bill aspires to be the world's friendliest introvert, an inclusive conservative, and a laid-back uptight gringo.
+Religiously, Bill is post episcopalian, post evangelical, post radical-house-church, and dumb-as-a-post about religious politics.
 He hopes to exhaust this obsession with historical study sometime before Jesus returns... which should really be any century now.

 Anon then...
-The words I often sign off with reflect that our studies are always ongoing, just like time itself.
+I often sign off with these words to reflect that our studies are always ongoing, just like time itself.
 The last word on everything will be God's, and until then, we press on.
-"Anon" is also my homage to LSU's Don Moore, who taught Shakespeare with one eye on the aspects of stage production.
-In Don's favorite anecdote from his own theater experience, an actor missed their cue to come onstage, which froze the actors (because "you can't ad lib Shakespeare") until Don said, "Anon my Lord!" and rushed offstage to find the culprit.
-For this reason, "Anon" reminds me to be patient about what comes next, and also that texts about people in action can convey far more meaning when we attempt to infer the actors' contextual situation.
+"Anon" is also my homage to LSU's Don Moore, who taught Shakespeare with one eye on aspects of stage production.
+In Don's favorite anecdote from his own theater experience, an actor missed their cue to come onstage, which froze the actors (because "you can't ad lib Shakespeare") until Don said, "Anon my Lord!" and rushed offstage to find the straggler.
+"Anon" reminds me to be patient about what comes next, and also that texts about people in action convey far more meaning when we can properly infer the actors' contextual situation.

 As much as anything, that sums up what I'm doing here.